-Appendix 1: BC PNP Tech Pilot
+Appendix 1: BC PNP Tech

-The BC PNP Tech Pilot supports the tech sector in recruiting top international talent.
+BC PNP Tech supports the tech sector in recruiting top international talent.

-The Tech Pilot offers:
+BC PNP Tech offers:

-- weekly "tech only" invitations to apply (ITA) to qualified candidates working in one of 29 eligible tech occupations in B.C., as indicated in this document (applicants still need to register with the BC PNP) - dedicated concierge service for tech employers - priority processing for tech applications - targeted outreach to, and engagement with, the tech sector - some flexibility with job offer duration (see below for details).
+- weekly "tech only" invitations to apply (ITA) to qualified candidates working in one of 29 eligible tech occupations in B.C. (applicants still need to register with the BC PNP) - dedicated concierge service for tech employers - priority processing for tech applications - targeted outreach to, and engagement with, the tech sector - some flexibility with job offer duration (see below for details).

-The 29 eligible occupations for the BC PNP Tech Pilot are listed in this document.
+The 29 eligible occupations for BC PNP Tech are listed in this document.